 Do Cockatiels Eat With Their Feet

 Do Cockatiels Eat With Their Feet: What We Know About This Cockatiel Behavior

 Cockatoos are routinely observed to use their feet like humans use their hands.
 But do cockatiels do the same?
-Can you ever expect your cockatiel to eat with their feet, for example?
+For example, can you ever expect your cockatiel to eat with their feet?

 This is a more complicated question than you might expect.
-In fact, even scientists are still not able to answer this question fully.
+Even scientists are still not able to answer this question fully.
 Read on to learn what we know and what we don’t know about cockatiels who eat with their feet.

+Do Cockatiels Eat With Their Feet